 The region also is home to several institutions of higher learning including Central Michigan University, Saginaw Valley State University, Delta Community College and Northwood University.
 Another unique feature is the inclusion of an Indian Reservation as well as distributed members of the Saginaw Chippewa Indian Tribe throughout the other counties.
 While the region includes state-of-the-art health care facilities and global corporations, its urban and rural areas also include sizeable economically depressed and medically underserved populations.

-The Quadruple Aim framework is the compass to optimize health and health care.
+The Triple Aim framework is the compass to optimize health and health care.
 MiHIA’s regional approach is based on a core belief that solutions to national problems – like healthcare – can be found and designed at local levels.
 Achieving the quadruple aim in healthcare is no easy task.
 It takes high levels of regional coordination and commitment across sectors.
 By implementing initiatives, programs, and technology aimed at improving each domain, our region can expect to see positive impact – improvements in staff engagement, cost efficiencies, and higher levels of patient satisfaction.

 MiHIA committees, workgroups, and project teams to ensure success.
 At every level, each is committed to fully support the vision and mission of MiHIA with a dedication to its success.